paulhirschi/dailyCodingProblem/README.md

 * Haskell
 * Rust

 I try to solve each problem primarily in a Functional style, favoring immutability and recursion.
-I then try to find good solutions imperatively using iteration and mutable state.
+I then try to find good solutions imperatively using iteration and (as little as possible) mutable state.

 I don't suppose my solutions to be the best solutions, and am primarily eager to find new and better ways to think about problems.